hfoffani/pddl-lib/README.md

 * Document API.
 * More tests.
 * Publish the Python library as a PIP package.
+This way the user won't need to checkout and build this project.
 * C# version.
 * Publish the .NET library as a NuGet package.
 * Java version.